 Poulnabrone Portal Tomb

-Polnabrone Portal Tomb is a must-see site on any Private Cliffs of Moher Day Tour and Connemara Chauffeurs would love to take you to visit this stunning and historic site.
-Connemara Chauffeurs are a firm believer in leaving no trace so we would ask our guests to ensure that they do not leave any trace that they were ever at Polnabrone Portal Tomb – except the spectacular photographs you will inevitably take!
-If you wish to include a visit to the Polnabrone Portal Tomb on your Private Tour to The Cliffs of Moher simply specify it at the time of booking or speak to your driver/guide.
-It is invariably suggested due to its spectacular location in any event!
+Polnabrone Portal Tomb is a must-see site on any Private Cliffs of Moher Day Tour.
+Connemara Chauffeurs can take you to visit this stunning and historic site while maintaining a “leave no trace” policy.
+Please ensure that you do not leave any trace that you were ever at Polnabrone Portal Tomb – except for the spectacular photographs you will inevitably take.
+If you wish to include a visit to the Polnabrone Portal Tomb on your Private Tour to The Cliffs of Moher, simply specify it at the time of booking or speak to your driver/guide.
 We hope you enjoy your visit.

 A private Cliffs of Moher Day Tour would not complete without stopping at this excellent example of a tower house.
 More information about Dunguaire Castle